-The Supreme Court on Tuesday asked the Jammu and Kashmir government to respond to a plea by Talib Hussain, a key witness in the Kathua alleged rape and murder case, by August 27, PTI reported.
+The Supreme Court on Tuesday asked the Jammu and Kashmir government to respond to a plea by Talib Hussain, a key witness in the Kathua murder case, by August 27, PTI reported.
 Hussain had alleged that he was tortured while in police custody.

 A three-judge bench headed by Chief Justice Dipak Misra had issued a notice to the state government on August 8 as well, and had asked for a reply within a week.
 The court will hear the matter next on August 29.